 Tuition-free Options for Ph.D.
 Studies in Taiwan

-The Taiwan Government Scholarship Program offers a full scholarship to international students who are interested in pursuing a Ph.D. in Taiwan.
-Similarly, the Tsing Hua University Scholarship and the National Cheng Kung University Scholarship are great options for international students.
-These scholarships will not only provide free education but will also let you gain valuable experiences in one of the top academic and research environments in Asia.
+The Taiwan Government Scholarship Program offers major scholarship routes for international students who are interested in pursuing a PhD in Taiwan.
+Similarly, the Tsing Hua University Scholarship and the National Cheng Kung University Scholarship are strong options for international students.
+These scholarships can greatly reduce your education costs while letting you gain valuable experience in one of Asia’s active academic and research environments.

 Here are some of the students who were able to study a PhD degree in Taiwan for free!